How slot machines are random

 Probably the biggest myth about slots is that they continually get looser and tighter to meet the specified payback.
 It seems that way because people who haven't run through the math think that a specified payback and the randomness principle are mutually exclusive, that you can't have a certain payback if the machine is random.
 In fact, it's the opposite: the randomness is what creates the payback.

 Here an example: We'll use a bag of marbles, 95 black and 5 white.
 You bet a dollar every time you pick one out of the bag blindly.
 When you pick a marble, if it's black you get your dollar back, and if it's white you don't.
 (Damn honkies.)
-It should be pretty easy to see that this is a 95% payback game, since out of 100 perfectly random plays, which cost you $100 to play, you'd get $95 back.
+It should be pretty easy to see that this is a 95% payback game.

 We could turn this game into a machine version by telling the machine to simply pick a number between 1 and 100, and pay you back if the number was between 1-95.
 I hope it's clear that the randomness is what ensures the 95% payback.
 The machine doesn't have to get looser and tighter, as long as the picks are random, you'll get back 95%.